Yesterday’s DD we noted is still controlling the market auction and only a move above those session highs can give the buyers some impetus.

 Watch this space for updates.

-In the trading room of Vtrender we have been tracking for quite some time a variation of an Initial Balance setup first popularized by Kris and RM .
+In the Trading room of Vtrender we have been tracking for quite some time a variation of an Initial Balance setup which we call a C side extension .

-If it enter IB again from day high to below IBH it is a short and represented by pink in the chart ( pink will be on top of the orange)
+If after 10.15 am, it enters IB again from day high to below IBH it is a short trade per the MarketProfile trade setup.

 Here is a revisit to a post we have done earlier on the bias each day carries between the open and the close.